quicwg/quic-v2/draft-ietf-quic-v2.md

 HTTP/3 can use the ALPN codepoint to discover QUIC versions via the Alt-Svc HTTP field {{?RFC7838}}.
-If different QUIC versions use the same HTTP/3 ALPN, a client might discover QUIC support via Alt-Svc on a TCP connection, and then try QUIC only to find the server is incompatible.
+If different QUIC versions use the same HTTP/3 ALPN, a client might discover QUIC support via Alt-Svc on a TCP connection, and then attempt to use a QUIC version that the server does not support.
 Therefore, HTTP/3 is an exception to the principle that new QUIC versions do not require new ALPN codepoints.